 With this GitHub workflow, the only repository you need to have write access to on GitHub is your personal repository.
 This ensures that nothing wrong can happen to the project repository because you are not a Git/GitHub expert.

 Sections below give more details on the main steps involved.
-Examples are based on the HSF web site repository.
 Note that there is a help available for each Git command that can be displayed with:

 git help git help command

 GitHub Account Creation and Configuration